Reforming Vaccine Policy & Law: A Guide

 At the same time, public health officials admit that children and adults can be fully vaccinated and still get infected with and transmit infectious diseases, such as pertussis, sometimes without even knowing it.
 There have been recent reported outbreaks of pertussis, measles and mumps and many of those affected have been fully vaccinated.

-The federal government has paid out nearly $3 billion dollars to victims of vaccine injury since Congress passed the National Childhood Vaccine Injury Act of 1986.
+The federal government has paid out over $4 billion dollars to victims of vaccine injury since Congress passed the National Childhood Vaccine Injury Act of 1986.
 That law banned most vaccine injury lawsuits against drug companies selling vaccines and doctors giving them.
 In 2011, the U.S. Supreme Court gave vaccine manufacturers a complete product liability shield – even when vaccines could have been made safer.

 Today, there is no legal accountability in civil courts for anyone who develops, regulates, markets, gives and promotes the use of vaccines in America.